greenpill-dev-guild/allo-yeeter/README.md

 ## Development Workflow

 1. Run `bun run build:kit` to build the shared kit package.
-2. Use `bun run dev` to start development servers for all apps, or `bun run dev:demo` for the demo app specifically.
+2. Use `bun run dev` to start development servers for all apps, or `bun run dev:yeeter` for the yeeter app specifically.

 ## Additional Information